pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ## Remove all mobile push notifications

-Disable mobile push notifications for a device across all channels.
+Disable mobile push notifications from all channels for the device.

 ### Method(s)